panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 I agree with you that using the implementation to an interface requires more moving parts than coding to an implementation.

-The biggest benefits, as you might see already, is the `ListRenderer` class using an abstract interface `Sorter`.
+The biggest benefit, as you might see already, is the `ListRenderer` class using an abstract interface `Sorter`.
 As such `ListRenderer` is decoupled from any concrete implementations of sortings (`SortAlphabetically` or `SortAlphabeticallyDescending`).

-Now you can supply different implementations of sorting mechanism depending on runtime values:
+Now you can supply different implementations of sorting mechanisms depending on runtime values:

 ```ts twoslash
 // @include: sorter